documatt/sphinx-doc-template/docs/source/usage.md

 ### build_all

 Build all builders and languages configured.
 Creates a `<builder>/<language>/` folder for each builder and language as described in [](#outdir-structure).

+If you have no multiple languages and builders, it will do the same as [](#nox-build) task.

 ```
 nox -s build_all